VMI-ETH/newsletter/contents/Oct-2023/body.md

 If you are interested in representing the scientific staff on either of these committees, please reach out to [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch) by the end of the week (better as soon as possible)!

-### Join the ETH Library Sounding Board

-The ETH Libraries’ Scientific Staff Sounding Board is looking or new members!
-Board members help tailoring the library to the scientific staff at ETH Zurich, focussing on teaching and research.
-Board members join up to two workshops per year with a maximum duration of three hours each.
-Participation is compensated with Orell Füssli vouchers (30 CHF/hour).

-If you are interested, please reach out to [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch).

 ## 📅 Upcoming Events

 ### Pub Night